-8.2.5 Reference input / External video input connector
+7.2.5 Ext In / Reference input connector

-This connector is used to genlock the camera to a 0.6 Vpp HD tri-level reference input signal when in stand alone mode or as an external video input for a second camera.
+This connector is used to genlock the camera to a 0.6 Vpp HD tri-level reference input signal when in stand alone mode.
+Note: Ext In is a reserved video input for future use.

-8.2.6 External video output connector
+7.2.6 External video output connector